gravity-ui/uikit/src/components/Radio/README.md

 ## Label

-You can set a label for a `Radio` component using the `content` property or pass it as children.
+You can set a label for the `Radio` component using the `content` property or pass it as a child property.

 <!--LANDING_BLOCK